jeroengeerdink/PegaDXAngularSDK/README.md

 <p align="center"><img width=60% src="docs/media/AngularSDK-Logo.png">

+# Quickstart

+Get started by starting a Gitpod environment here -> https://gitpod.io/#https://github.com/jeroengeerdink/PegaDXAngularSDK You may be asked to identify yourself if a first time gitpod user.

 # Angular SDK

 The **Angular SDK** provides Pega customers with a bridge from the Pega **Constellation JavaScript Engine** (part of the Pega Infinity&trade; product) to the Angular bridge and components in this repository.